calebscode/wordle-bot/README.md

 # wordle-bot
-A Discord bot to keep a ranking of my friends and I's daily scores in the game Wordle.
+A Discord bot to keep a ranking of me and my friends' daily scores in the game Wordle.